 The best way to get started with Platform Automation for PCF is to check out the documentation, review the reference pipeline, and learn how to string together tasks.
 And we’ve got more good news: Platform Automation for PCF works with PCF 2.1 and above.

 Get to know this new tool—you will be happy you did!

 It’s OK to admit it—you love getting to use a new OS without any of the upgrade gruntwork.
 We’ve done this for you recently on the Linux (Ubuntu) and Windows front.
-Now we’ve done it again in PAS for Windows 2.5 (coming soon): this version will ship with Windows Server 2019.
+Now we’ve done it again in PAS for Windows 2.5: this version ships with Windows Server 2019.

 When you use PAS for Windows, you also deliver rapid, uncomplicated upgrades of Windows Server for your organization.
 But there’s more to the story here—this OS is packed with new features.
 In fact, it’s Microsoft’s strongest embrace of containers to date.

 More specifically, Windows Server 2019 stabilizes and enhances a number of container APIs that Pivotal uses deep in the guts of the platform.
 That means Windows containers are that much faster, more stable, and more secure.
 That’s a good thing.
 Even better—you didn’t have to do any work to realize these benefits.

 Never patch an OS again—let Pivotal do it for you!

 One other Windows-y update to include: PAS for Windows 2.5 supports custom trusted CA certs.
 Windows containers load the trusted-CA certs provided by operators in Ops Manager.
 There’s a good chance this feature will now make some of your .NET apps a good fit for PAS for Windows.
 Now apps that depend on a custom cert can benefit from the platform!
 What’s more, this feature has been backported to work with PAS for Windows 2.2 and up.